ahmadexp/IEEE-3335/06 - Performance Specifications/README.md

 ### 6.3.1 Phase Noise (PN)
 Phase Noise describes the short-term frequency and phase fluctuations of a periodic signal, expressed in dBc/Hz versus offset frequency.
-For each sinusoidal output (e.g., 10 MHz, 5 MHz), vendors **shall** provide PN data at minimum offset frequencies of 1 Hz, 10 Hz, 100 Hz, 1 kHz, 10 kHz, and 100 kHz.
+For each sinusoidal output (e.g., 10 MHz, 5 MHz), vendors **shall** provide PN data at minimum the offset frequencies of 1 Hz, 10 Hz, 100 Hz, 1 kHz, 10 kHz, and 100 kHz.

 PN **shall** be measured with test equipment traceable to a national metrology institute and calibrated for low-noise operation.